Intsights/sergeant/docs/worker/handlers/on_failure.md

-# Worker Handler - on_failure
+# on_failure

-The `on_failure` handler is invoked when a task has raised an exception.
-The exception object will be passed to the handler.
+The `on_failure` handler is called when a task raises an exception.
+The exception object is passed to the handler.

 ## Definition